 A little kindness

 Some times it’s shocking to receive kindness from strangers.
 We’re so used to the rudeness and selfishness of others.
 Like the woman who nearly backed up into the boys and I as we walked through the parking lot.
 She started backing out just as we were dead-center behind her. (“It was at a funny angle.”
 “It’s behind you Tyrone.
 Whenever you reverse, things come from behind you.”)
 Luckily she was slow, and I was able to push the boys in front of me and jumped out of the way.
-If I hadn’t had Aidan in my arms, I would’ve kicked her car to scare her.
+If I hadn’t had Tornado A in my arms, I would’ve kicked her car to scare her.
 I don’t think the woman ever saw us.

 I’m careful in parking lots.
 Cars are bigger; the boys are my responsibility.
 Even so, I claimed it as my fault when a SUV nearly hit us as we crossed the parking lot.
 We were cutting through the spaces at a diagonal.
 I was trying to save time, but that wasn’t worth the sacrifice.
 The woman driving the SUV was talking on her cell phone when she nearly clipped us.
 I sighed and chalked it to my stupidity and moved my ducklings along.